Casti17/challenge-light-it/README.md

     -   If you encounter issues with the .NET SDK, you may need to pull it manually by running:

-        bash

-        Copiar código

         `docker pull mcr.microsoft.com/dotnet/sdk:8.0`

 4.  **Verify and Update Environment Variables**:

-    -   Ensure that the environment variables in the `.env` file and `environment.env` are correctly configured for your setup.
+    -   Ensure that the environment variables in the `.env` file are correctly configured for your setup.
 Modify them as needed to match your specific environment.

 Accessing the Application
 -------------------------